jerrickhoang/competitive-programming/notes.md

 Use multiset to maintain sorted list of items. multiset<int> m be default is increasing sequence. m.insert(v) to insert, m.erase() to erase.
 UVA 11136

 Use getline(cin, line); stringstreem ss(line), ss >> a >> b >> c; to read lines when using cin is hard.
 When mixing cin and getline, remember to flush new line character after cin read.
 UVA 793

+Union-find (disjoint sets) idea is to keep 2 arrays, p and h where p[i] points to the parent of i, and h[i] points to the "rank" of i (height of the tree from i to parent).
+When merging 2 sets, we always merge the smaller tree (lower h) into the bigger tree (higher h).
+We also do pruning where whenever we find(i) = j, we will point i directly to j.